-Histopathological examination of the placenta following a pregnancy affected by medical complications, pregnancy loss or neonatal death may provide an explanation of why this occurred.
-It may also provide information relevant to the management of the associated infant and/or subsequent pregnancies and be of use to serious incident reviews and other audits of patient care.
-1,2
+Histopathological examination of the placenta following a pregnancy affected by medical complications, pregnancy loss or neonatal death may provide an explanation of the pregnancy complications, pregnancy loss or neonatal death and may also provide information relevant to the management of the associated infant and/or subsequent pregnancies and be of use to serious incident reviews and other audits of patient care.

 This document is intended as a guide to reasonable practice, rather than a policy statement.
 It also attempts to provide information that might be useful when dealing with different types of placenta.
 Where possible, references are provided, but it is inevitable that many of the suggestions are based on common UK practice rather than on published evidence, as the latter is often non-existent or sparse.
 Many laboratories have adopted approaches based on their own experience, evidence and resources, which may differ from these guidelines but which achieve the same outcome.
 This document does not aim to change such approaches.
 In addition, the document is not intended as a replacement for standard textbooks, but highlights the principles of handling and reporting placental specimens.
-For detailed guidance on examination of the placenta in specific circumstances, the reader is referred to the 'Further reading' list in section 9.
+For detailed guidance on examination of the placenta in specific circumstances, the reader is referred to the £urther readingglist in Section 9.